MrEfrem/redux-fly/examples/async/README.md

 # Redux Async Example

-Example to use of mix canonical reducer and `redux-fly` component state.
+Example to use of mix canonical reducer and `redux-fly` component state.<br/>
 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Available Scripts